-Where the service is contracted out, a stipulated periodic checks and monitoring should ensure that the appointed contractor is continuing to perform to the contract service level agreement, and that the local authority is achieving value for money.
-There are many ways of facilitating this, from informal regular meetings, performance reviews, reviews of incidents and spot checks through to third party audits.
-Some historical research carried out by HSE suggested that up to 25% of all contract selection processes had failed to adequately consider health and safety7.
+Where the service is contracted out, periodic checks and monitoring should ensure that the third-party contractor is continuing to perform to the contractual terms and adhering to legal requirements.
+There are many ways of facilitating this, from informal meetings, performance reviews, reviews of incidents, spot checks, and formal audits.
+Some historical research conducted by HSE suggested that up to 25% of all contract selection processes had failed to adequately consider health and safety7.